cotes2020/jekyll-theme-chirpy/_posts/2019-08-08-programme.md

-    + In this lecture, we will focus on recent advancements in language models, specifically the emergence of large-scale models and the intriguing concept of reinforcement learning from human feedback (RLHF).
+    + In this lecture, we will focus on recent advancements in language models, specifically the emergence of large-scale models and the intriguing concept of reinforcement learning from human feedback (`RLHF`).
 You will have the opportunity to explore the capabilities and limitations of these powerful language models.
-We will delve into the concept of RLHF, discussing how it plays a pivotal role in improving model performance and aligning them with human feedback.
-Furthermore, we will cover the generation of InstructGPT models, including the highly popular ChatGPT.
+We will delve into the concept of `RLHF`, discussing how it plays a pivotal role in improving model performance and aligning them with human feedback.
+Furthermore, we will cover the generation of `InstructGPT` models, including the highly popular `ChatGPT`.
 Through detailed examples and case studies, you will gain insights into the creation process and understand how these models can be effectively utilized.
-By the end of this session, you will have a comprehensive understanding of RLHF, along with practical knowledge of building and leveraging InstructGPT models like ChatGPT.
+By the end of this session, you will have a comprehensive understanding of `RLHF`, along with practical knowledge of building and leveraging `InstructGPT` models like `ChatGPT`.

 - **12:00 PM - 1:00 PM: Lunch Break**